machal/cssmine-content/content/oocss.md

 .button-login { … }
 ```

-In my concept, OOCSS has five principles:
+In my understanding, OOCSS has five principles:

 1) Visual Presentation Independent of Structure
 -----------------------------------------------